-The California Governor's Office of Emergency Services' Victim Services (VS) Branch is pleased to release the 2022 Subrecipient Handbook.
-This handbook outlines the terms and conditions that apply to all Grant Subawards funded by the VS Branch and replaces the 2021 Subrecipient Handbook.
-The 2022 Subrecipient Handbook is applicable for Grant Subawards with a start date of January 1, 2022, or later.
-Grant Subawards with start dates prior to January 1, 2022 may utilize this handbook.
+Lisa Ann L. Mangat Chief Deputy Director The California Governor's Office of Emergency Services' Victim Services (VS) Branch is pleased to release the 2023 Subrecipient Handbook.
+This handbook outlines the requirements that apply to all Grant Subawards funded by the VS Branch and replaces the 2022 Subrecipient Handbook.
+The 2023 Subrecipient Handbook is applicable for Grant Subawards with a start date of January 1, 2023, or later.
+Grant Subawards with start dates prior to January 1, 2023 may utilize this handbook.

-Subrecipients must administer their Grant Subawards in accordance with these administrative and fiscal terms and conditions.
+Subrecipients must administer their Grant Subawards in accordance with these administrative and fiscal requirements.
 Failure to comply may result in the withholding or disallowance of grant payments, the reduction or termination of the Grant Subaward, and/or the denial of future Grant Subawards.
 All Subrecipients must also comply with guidelines contained in the applicable Request for Proposal (RFP) or Request for Application (RFA), relevant statutes, and/or written directives from Cal OES.
 In the event the guidelines are inconsistent with the provisions of this handbook, the RFP or RFA shall be interpreted and construed as superseding the provisions of this handbook.